playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 For starters, I movied away from a `set`ter for the input value and towards `ngOnInit`, just to ensure that everything was defined in the right timing.

-I'm also binding the value "upper" to `makePiglatinCasing` by adding `casing: 'upper'` to the input to the structural directive and then seperating it by `;`.
+I'm also binding the value "upper" to `makePiglatinCasing` by adding `casing: 'UPPER'` to the input to the structural directive and then seperating it by `;`.

 The magic in the syntax comes from that input name.
 I know in previous examples I've mentioned when things were similarly named only for readability purposes and not because the syntax demands such - this is not one of those times. *The microsyntax is taking the  `casing` binding from the input, making the first letter uppercase, then prepending it to the template selector to get the name of the `@Input` directive property to pass that value to.*